nicklockwood/iCarousel/README.md

 Enables and disables user scrolling of the carousel.
 The carousel can still be scrolled programmatically if this property is set to NO.

+    @property (nonatomic, readonly, getter = isWrapEnabled) BOOL wrapEnabled;

+Returns YES if wrapping is enabled and NO if it isn't.
+This property is read only.
+If you wish to override the default value, implement the `carousel:valueForOption:withDefault:` delegate method and return a value for `iCarouselOptionWrap`.

 	@property (nonatomic, readonly) NSInteger numberOfItems;

 The number of items in the carousel (read only).
 To set this, implement the `numberOfItemsInCarousel:` dataSource method.
 Note that not all of these item views will be loaded or visible at a given point in time - the carousel loads item views on demand as it scrolls.